saraa123/django_project_tracker/README.md

 * Now pushing to Github will also push changes to Heroku.

 ## Credits
-* A bootstrap theme has been used and modified in order to take advantage of its sidebar feature.
+* A previously applied bootstrap theme has remained within this project to take advantage of the icon cards that can be seen on the home and closed cases pages.
 * The code for the charts from chart.js was partially implemented from a tutorial from ‘CodingEntrepreneurs’.

 ### Media